Subsystems-us/Miner_Rig_Docs/README.md

-# Miner_Rig_Docs
+# Miner Rig Docs
-Documents pertaining to DUCO mining rigs
+Here you will find documents, schematics, and other items related to my enjoying dive into DUCO mining.